brainlife/docs/docs/apps/helloworld.md

 !!! note "Prerequisites"
     Please read [App Developers / Introduction](/docs/apps/introduction) first.

     Before you begin, please install a text editor such as [VSCode](https://code.visualstudio.com) and [git client](https://git-scm.com/downloads) on your laptop.
-You will also need to install [jq](https://stedolan.github.io/jq/download/) which will be explained later.
+You will also need to install [jq](https://stedolan.github.io/jq/download/) and [nibabel](https://nipy.org/nibabel/), which will be explained later.

 # HelloWorld